Our Spiritual Leaders

 Rev.Father Hyacinth Aneke is from Umuogbu Urunnebo Village, Enugwu-Ukwu.
 He is a Priest of Catholic Diocese of Awka.

-Rev. Father Charles Okoye
+Rev. Fr.
+Charles Okoye

 Rev. Father Charles Okoye is from Umuogbu Urunnebo Village, Enugwu-Ukwu.
 He is a priest of Catholic Diocese of Awka.
 He is currently based in United States of America.

-Late Chief Dr. Isaac Ekwunife Okekearu
+Late Chief Dr. Isaac Ekunife Okekearu

 Late Chief Dr. Isaac Ekwunife Okekearu A.K.A.
 Nzedinobi, Ochinanwata, Nwawelugonnia, was born on October 20th 1948 to the family of Late Chief Chukwuma Nwokoye Okekearu and Mrs. Iyom Nwonu Rita Okekearu of Ufomotiogo, Umunwankwu kindred of Urunnebo Village, Enugwu-Ukwu, Njikoka Local Government Area of Anambra State Nigeria.